After Your Visit

 Your aftercare plan likely will include some of the following, which you can read more about below.

-- The Ridge group aftercare program
+- Group aftercare program

 - AA/NA 12 step or other support groups